-Simulated refractivity measurements are generated by simply calculating radar refractivity according to Eq.
-(1) from the model truth fields at the surface.
-The resolution of simulated data is 4 km, taken every 4 grid points, which is similar to the effective resolution of the final processed radar refractivity measurements from KTLX and KFDR by Cheong et al. (2008).
-For single radar, refractivity is assumed to be available within a radius of 50 km of radar, and the coverage is assumed to be continuous (Fig. 2).
-The addition of error and other uncertainty will be discussed in conjunction with sensitivity experiments c.
-OSSE experiments
+Simulated refractivity measurements are generated by simply calculating radar refractivity according to (1) from the model truth fields at the surface.
+The resolution of simulated data is 4 km, taken every four grid points, which is similar to the effective resolution of the final processed radar refractivity measurements from radar sites KTLX and KFDR by Cheong et al. (2008).
+For single radar, refractivity is assumed to be available within a 50-km radius of radar, and the coverage is assumed to be continuous (Fig. 2).
+The addition of error and other uncertainty will be discussed in conjunction with sensitivity experiments.